roeycn/rick-and-morty-site/README.auth.md

 User auth is a very complex topic, and if you are not experienced in it, making errors has a much higher risk than making errors in other areas of your application of exposing sensitive user data, which can obviously cause major issues.

-NextAuth does support using your own managed credentials (storing your own users in your database) which is a great feature if your app requires it, but since we haven't even configured a database yet we're going to set up the auth in our app to allow users to login with common existing credentials like Google and Github.
+NextAuth does support using your own managed credentials (storing your own users in your database) which is a great feature if your app requires it, but since we haven't even configured a database yet we're going to set up the auth in our app to allow users to login with common existing credentials like Index and Github.

 Begin by installing `next-auth`.